Colorado's AI law hits June 30: what the SB 189 replacement means for the 1-50 person operator using AI in hiring or client decisions

 The US Chamber of Commerce won significant concessions in the move from SB 24-205 to SB 189.
 The risk-management programme burden is gone.
 The annual assessment burden is gone.
 What remains is an obligation that exists at all firm sizes, takes effect on a fixed date, and has a 42-state attorney general coalition that has signalled coordinated AI enforcement pressure for 2026.

 A scaled-back law is not an unenforced law.
-The notice-and-transparency obligations under SB 189 are structurally simpler than what the original law required, but they require a decision to take action before 30 June.
+The notice-and-transparency obligations under SB 189 are structurally simpler than what the original law required, but they require a decision to take action before 1 Jan 2027.
 The documentation step, in particular, needs to be in place before decisions are made, not after complaints arise.
+The extra runway the signing produced is a reason to build the workflow calmly, not a reason to shelve it.

-If your operation uses AI in any of the covered categories and serves Colorado-resident individuals, 30 June is the date.
+If your operation uses AI in any of the covered categories and serves Colorado-resident individuals, 1 Jan 2027 is the date, and the attorney-general rulemaking due by the same date is the thing to watch for small-operator specifics.

 Spotted an error?
 See corrections policy →